Eero 6 and Pro 6 mesh routers mix in faster connectivity to improve you home's Wi-Fi

 Eero Pro 6: Fast speeds with minimal effort

 Pro 6 is both the more expensive and faster router from Eero.
 After all, it has Pro in the name and represents the new flagship offering from the brand.
-And it doesn’t just provide you with more powerful hardware, but it trickles down to the devices connected as well.
+And it doesn’t just provide you with more powerful hardware, but it also trickles down to the devices connected.

 The Eero Pro 6 is definitely faster over the core 6, but you’ll need internet speeds that are faster and more devices on the network to notice the swiftness and smoothness that it provides.
 If you’re living in a smart home with a ton of connected devices, the Pro 6 makes the most sense.